Abdallh-Ayman/Review_SQL_Python/SQL_explain/DB_SQL.md

 ------
 ## Constrain VS Rule

-**Constrain** created on the level of tables.It is a rule or condition applied to a set of columns in a table to maintain the integrity, accuracy, and consistency of the data stored in the databasecommon types of constraints in SQL Server:
+**Constrain** **`created on the level of tables`**.It is a rule or condition applied to a set of columns in a table to maintain the integrity, accuracy, and consistency of the data stored in the databasecommon types of constraints in SQL Server:
+- Primary Key Constraint
+- Foreign Key Constraint
-Primary Key Constraint,Foreign Key Constraint, Unique Constraint (allow one null value),Check Constraint, Default Constraint.
+- Unique Constraint (allow one null value)
+- Check Constraint
+- Default Constraint.
 1- Can't be shared.
 2- Applied on all data not on the new data only.
 3- Can make multiple of constrain.